Post-quantum Zero Knowledge in Constant Rounds: Constant-Round Zero-Knowledge Arguments for NP can remove "with quantum security". There's the context of the paper for that Done.

-As a fuller explanation, assume towards contradiction there's a distinguisher $\Disting$ that tells the difference between the two distributions, and by an averaging argument, consider the transcript (and inner quantum state of $\zkmP$) generated at the end of step \ref{qzk:prover_sfe}, which maximizes $\Disting$'s distinguisability adventage - this transcript fixes in particular the prover's ciphertext $\ciph_{\zkmP}$, and $t, s$, which in turn fix the circuit $\oCC\big[ \mathsf{Id(\cdot)}, t, s \big]$.
-We now consider three cases, and explain why we get a contradiction in each of them. \begin{enumerate} \item $\ciph_{\zkmP} \in \sfeEnc_{\sfedk}(t)$: In this case, no matter what will be generated next in the transcript, the output will be $\bot$ (by the check described in the description of $\protView_{\zkmP}\prot{\zkmP}{\zkV}_{\bot}^{(2)}$), thus it is impossible to distinguish the outputs of the two processes and we get a contradiction.
+As a fuller explanation, assume toward contradiction there's a distinguisher $\Disting$ that tells the difference between the two distributions, and by an averaging argument, consider the transcript (and inner quantum state of $\zkmP$) generated at the end of step \ref{qzk:prover_sfe} (where $\zkmP$ sends $\ciph_\zkP$), which maximizes $\Disting$'s distinguisability adventage - other than the prover's ciphertext $\ciph_{\zkP}$, this transcript fixes $t, s$, which in turn fix the circuit $\oCC\big[ \mathsf{Id(\cdot)}, t, s \big]$.
+We now consider three cases, and explain why we get a contradiction in each of them. \begin{enumerate} \item $\ciph_{\zkP} \in \sfeEnc_{\sfedk}(t)$: In this case, no matter what will be generated next in the transcript, the output will be $\bot$ (by the check described in $\Hyb_2$), thus it is impossible to distinguish the outputs of the two processes and we get a contradiction.